 Bob, a long-time resident of Conshohocken, living in Conshohocken with his wife Diane for more than thirty years, is the proud father of Robert, Eric and Todd, and his Grandson Grayson.

 Colleen Leonard, President

 Colleen Leonard was elected to Office to serve as Borough Council Member for the 7th Ward.
 She is currently President of the Council, and believes in Conshohocken's sound growth as a family community, a family community that has always made Conshohocken so special, and the importance of keeping young people in Conshohocken as priorities.
 Colleen plans to forge a greater sense of community by assuring the Community Center at the Fellowship House continues to create activities that our children, adults and seniors can enjoy.

 Colleen has been in business and the private sector throughout her career and currently manages at her family business, Murray Kia.
 In addition to Ms. Leonard applying her business knowledge and experience to her approach as Council Member, as a life-long Conshohocken resident, she believes it important to be involved in the Conshohocken community, including having served as a CYO president and coach when her children were young, and later became involved with the Conshohocken Funfest.

 Colleen, born and raised in Conshohocken, attended St. Matthew grade school and then Archbishop Kennedy High School where she met her husband, David.
-Colleen and David are married for 40 years and have three children and two grandchildren, and continue their life-long home in Conshohocken.
+Colleen and David are married for 40 years and have three children and three grandchildren, and continue their life-long home in Conshohocken.